The Directors are pleased to present the 90th Annual Report together

-HCC Concessions Ltd., HCC Power Ltd., and HCC Operations & Maintenance
+Ltd. (HCON), HCC Power Ltd., and HCC Operations & Maintenance Ltd

-The strong management team at the Company follows a strict investment
+raising capital.
+The management team at the Company has been

-discipline to create value for its members.
-Along with a focus on
+value for all its stakeholders with complete focus on financial

-committed to provide reliable, safe and world
+discipline.
+The Company continues to provide reliable, safe and world

-In 2011, the Xander group, a global investment firm, valued HCC
+In 2011, the Xander group, a global investment firm, had acquired a

 Current Road Portfolio: